JimmyALiu/FoodBankConnect/README.md

 ### Testing
-To run the automated tests, `cd` into the server or client folder and run `npm run test`.
+For testing, our client side uses Vitest and our server uses Jest.To run the automated tests, `cd` into the server or client folder and run `npm run test`.

+## Report a Bug
+Bugs will be tracked within the Github Issues tab.
+Go to issues -> New issue -> Bug report, and fill out the template provided with the necessary information.
+Please ensure that you provide information on the following:
+- Clear and concise high level description of the bug
+- Steps to reproduce it
+- Screenshots if possible/relevant
+- Device information